We are Yesterday: Main Story

 When Robin shakes hands with Nightwing, Robin and past Batman/Superman are transported to the present, while current Batman, Nightwing and Superman are transported to the past.
 Past Batman, Superman and Robin take down Sinestro and Scarecrow while current Batman, Superman and Nightwing go to the Batcave and meet Alfred Pennyworth.
 The current heroes then head to Fortress of Solitude to get a time sphere from Legion of Super-Heroes to travel to the present, but Sinestro transport the past heroes to a Arabia 14 million BC.

 The time-displaced Legion of Doom defeat the current Justice League while also putting up time barriers, preventing the heroes from traveling in time.
-The Legion of Doom arrive at the Omega rift (where Darkseid allowed the League to killed him) to gain more power.
-Air Wave manage to communicate the rest of the League due to being a living transmission signal and relaying their voices.
-Atom realizes that Air Wave was weaponized to transport the League through time, and the rest of the League arrive in the present, but not before Gorilla Grodd absorbs Darkseid's energy.
+The Legion of Doom arrive at the Omega rift (where Darkseid allowed the League to kill him) to gain more power.
+Air Wave manages to communicate the rest of the League due to being a living transmission signal and relaying their voices.
+Atom realizes that Air Wave was weaponized to transport the League through time, and the rest of the League arrive in the present, but not before Grodd absorbs Darkseid's energy.

-When Air Wave arrived in the present with the Justice League, he also transported alternate versions of heroes including Batman Beyond (alternate version of Tim Drake), Superman Blue, Aquaman with a hook for a hand, early version of Barry Allen, early version of Batman.
-The Omega energy slowly starts to overwhelm Air Wave but Martian Manhunter manages to weaken Gorilla Grodd long enough for Air wave to take him out.
-Gorilla Grodd is taken to custody, but because of the tampering with Omega Rift, the time-displaced heroes are stuck in the past.
-The Time Trapper arrives in a pocket universe where it meets with the World Forger to prepare for a future crisis event.
+When Air Wave arrives in the present with the Justice League, he also transports alternate versions of heroes including Batman Beyond (an alternate version of Tim Drake), Superman Blue, Aquaman with a hook for a hand, an early version of Barry Allen, and an early version of Batman.
+The Omega energy begins to overwhelm Air Wave, but Martian Manhunter manages to weaken Grodd long enough for Air Wave to take him out.
+Grodd is taken to custody, but because of the tampering with the Omega Rift, the time-displaced heroes are stuck in the present day.
+Meanwhile, the Time Trapper arrives in a pocket universe, where it meets with the World Forger to prepare for a future crisis event.